 I actually find this charming.
 Just like the recipe that I found for “Chinease Menu”.
 What the heck?
 We didn’t eat a lot of ethnic foods which might be the reason that Chinese was misspelled?
 Well anyway, the recipe intrigued me.
 We were baking chicken for dinner and the glory of baked chicken is anything goes with it.

-- 3 tablespoons soy sauce (I use low sodium)
+- 3 tbsp soy sauce I use low sodium

-- 2 teaspoons red curry paste (more or less your choice)
+- 2 tsp red curry paste more or less your choice

 - Sesame oil